113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 ```
 {: codeblock}

-Delete a resource reclamation with ID `d9fendfwlw` and leave a comment of "no longer needed" without confirmation:
+Delete a resource reclamation with ID `d9fendfwlw` and leave a comment of `no longer needed` without confirmation:

 ```bash
 ibmcloud resource reclamation-delete "d9fendfwlw" --comment "no longer needed" -f
 ```